Wok & Skillet

 thai sweet chili sauce

-You'll want to dip just about everything in this sweet chili sauce.
-Try this on chicken wings, fried chicken, shrimp, crab, french fries, hot dogs, and of course, spring rolls!
-You can also use it as a marinade and sauce for a delicious BBQ chicken, or in a stir-fry.
+You’ll want to dip just about everything in this sauce.
+Try it with chicken wings, fried chicken, shrimp, crab, french fries, hot dogs, and even spring rolls.

 How to Make Sweet Chili Sauce

-This recipe calls for 1 cup of chopped fresh red chili (about 5 large fresh red chilies, cut into ½-inch pieces).
-If you like your chili sauce extra spicy, throw in a Thai bird chili to the mix.
+This recipe starts with fresh red chilies.
+You’ll need 1 cup of chopped fresh red chili, which is about 5 large chilies cut into ½-inch pieces.
+If you like your sweet chili sauce on the spicier side, you can add a Thai bird’s eye chili to the mix.

-Add the chili and 5 cloves of garlic to a food processor, along with ½ cup water and ½ cup rice vinegar (or white vinegar).
+Add the chopped chili and 5 cloves of garlic to a food processor, along with ½ cup water and ½ cup rice vinegar (white vinegar works too)

 Tip: No fresh red chili?
 Substitute with 2 tablespoons of sambal oelek!